Kaizer SGTC I

 Considerations

 There is no protection against RF spikes going back into the High voltage supply and destroying it.
-Read more about the optimal setup in the Spark Gap Tesla Coil theory.

 The secondary coil is limited by the amount of copper wire I had available from the cooling fan motor from a microwave oven.
 The diameter / height ratio of the secondary is far from optimal.